dugsiiyeinc/Online-Course-Management-System/README.md

 We extend our gratitude to the following:

 ### **Team Members**
-- **Guutale**: Led the project, ensuring smooth collaboration and development progress.
+- **Mohamed Hassan Farah**: Led the project, ensuring smooth collaboration and development progress.
 - **Ahmed Abdisalaan Salah**: Focused on backend functionalities and implementing the course enrollment system.

 ### **Mentor**